Lucy (2014 film)

 Lucy is a 2014 English-language French science fiction action film written and directed by Luc Besson for his company EuropaCorp, and produced by his wife, Virginie Besson-Silla.
-It is an English-language film shot in Taipei, Paris, and New York City.
+It was shot in Taipei, Paris, and New York City.
 It stars Scarlett Johansson, Morgan Freeman, Choi Min-sik, and Amr Waked.
-Johansson portrays the titular character, a woman who gains psychokinetic abilities when a nootropic, psychedelic drug is absorbed into her bloodstream.
+Johansson portrays Lucy, a woman who gains psychokinetic abilities when a nootropic, psychedelic drug is absorbed into her bloodstream.

-The film was released on 25 July 2014 and became a massive box office success, grossing over $463 million, more than eleven times the budget of $40 million.
+The film was released on 25 July 2014 and became a massive box office success, grossing over $469 million worldwide, more than eleven times the budget of $40 million.
 It received generally positive, but also polarized, critical reviews.
-Although praise was given for its themes, visuals, and Johansson's performance, many critics found the plot nonsensical, especially its focus on the ten percent of the brain myth and resulting abilities.
+Although praise was given for its themes, visuals, and Johansson's performance, many critics found the plot nonsensical, especially its focus on the ten-percent-of-the-brain myth and resulting abilities.

 Plot

-Lucy is an American studying in Taipei, Taiwan.
-Her new boyfriend Richard tricks her into working as a drug mule for a South Korean kkangpae and drug lord, and she delivers a briefcase containing four packets of the highly valuable synthetic drug CPH4 to Mr. Jang.
+Lucy is an American studying in Taipei.
+Her new boyfriend Richard coerces her into delivering a briefcase containing four bags of the highly valuable synthetic drug CPH4 to Mr. Jang, a South Korean drug lord, at Regent Taipei.

-After witnessing Richard being shot and killed, she is captured and a bag of the drug is forcibly sewn into her abdomen in order to transport the drug to Europe.
-While in captivity, she is kicked in the stomach, breaking the bag and releasing a large quantity of the drug into her system.
-She acquires increasingly enhanced physical and mental capabilities, such as telepathy, telekinesis, mental time travel, and the ability to feel no pain.
-She also becomes both ruthless and emotionless.
+After witnessing Richard being shot dead, she is captured and forced to become a drug mule.
+One bag of the drug is sewn into her abdomen for transport to Europe.
+However, she is kicked in the stomach, breaking the bag and releasing a large quantity of the drug into her system.
+She acquires enhanced physical and mental capabilities, such as telepathy, telekinesis, mental time travel, and negated emotions; she also ceases to feel pain.
 Using her new abilities, she kills her captors and escapes.

-Lucy travels to the nearby Tri-Service General Hospital to get the bag of drugs removed from her abdomen.
+Lucy travels to the nearby Tri-Service General Hospital to get the bag of drugs removed.
 She is told by the operating doctor that natural CPH4 is produced in tiny quantities by pregnant women during their sixth week of pregnancy to provide fetuses with the energy to develop.
-Growing heightened physical and mental abilities, Lucy returns to Mr. Jang's hotel, kills his bodyguards, assaults him, and telepathically extracts the locations of the three remaining drug mules from his brain.
+As her abilities continue to develop, Lucy returns to Mr. Jang's hotel, kills his bodyguards, assaults him, and telepathically extracts the locations of the drug mules who are carrying the three other bags of CPH4.

-Lucy begins researching her condition and contacts scientist Samuel Norman whose research may be the key to saving her.
-After Lucy speaks with Norman (and provides proof of her developed abilities) she flies to Paris and contacts local police captain Pierre Del Rio to help her find the remaining three packets of the drug.
-During the flight, she starts to disintegrate as her cells destabilize from consuming a sip of champagne.
-To stave off her disintegration Lucy ingests more of the drug.
-With the help of Del Rio, Lucy is able to recover the rest of the drugs.
-Meeting Norman and his colleagues, she agrees to share with them everything she knows.